 Melodrama’s DIY backsplash makeover with peel-and-stick tile is another example of how you just can’t go wrong with the classic, white subway tile look.

-And my personal favorite of the bunch: the bloggers behind Atelier de Curiosite made over their Parisian kitchen using white hexagon peel-and-stick tile.
+And my personal favorite of the bunch: the bloggers behind Atelier de Curiosite made over their Parisian kitchen using white hexagon peel-and-stick tile to make a beautiful backsplash.
 Can a rental kitchen get any dreamier??

 Fake a Backsplash with Temporary Wallpaper